Silent Self-Stabilising Leader Election in Programmable Matter Systems with Holes: Introduction

+Programmable Matter involves large collections of simple computational entities, called particles, that can change their physical properties (e.g., shape) in a programmable way and need to collaboratively accomplish a given task in a geometric environment.
+In this work, we assume the geometric environment to be a regular triangular grid.
+One of the central objectives of these systems is to be able to form any desired configuration from an arbitrary initial configuration in an efficient way with respect to time, energy and computational power.
+Leader election can be used as an intermediate step to designing robust algorithms for more complex problems, such as the one mentioned before, by electing a particle that can coordinate the system and break symmetries.
 Leader election introduced in \cite{LeLann77} is a classical problem in distributed computing, often addressed under the assumption that each node has a unique identifier.
-In this case, it is easy to see that if nodes can exchange information, the node with the smallest or the greatest identifier can be elected.
-On the contrary, leader election in anonymous systems (i.e., networks where nodes do not have unique identifiers) is impossible to solve without additional assumptions due to symmetries as shown in \cite{angluin1980local}.
-To overcome this constraint, one solution is to employ randomisation (e.g., as in \cite{itai1981symmetry}) or to characterise networks where the problem can be solved (e.g., as in \cite{yamashita1988computing}).
-In this paper, we employ a different method that relies on particle movement.
+In the case of unique identifiers, it is easy to see that if nodes can exchange information, the node with the smallest or the greatest identifier can be elected.
+In our work, as particles have constant memory, we cannot assume unique identifiers.
+Leader election in anonymous systems (i.e., networks where nodes do not have unique identifiers) is impossible to solve without additional assumptions due to symmetries~\cite{angluin1980local}.
+To overcome this constraint, one solution is to employ randomisation \cite{itai1981symmetry} or to characterise networks where the problem can be solved \cite{yamashita1988computing}.
+In this paper, we use a different combination of assumptions, namely common sense of direction and movement capabilities, to elect a unique leader.